Why Should We Name Our Team?

-The main reason we establish a Team name is so we can establish a Team identity and start the process of building a real Team; a group of people with a common goal, holding each other mutually accountable.
+The main reason we establish a Team name is to help establish a Team identity.
+Naming starts the process of building a real Team; a group of people with a common goal, holding each other mutually accountable.

 Think about it for a moment.
 My favorite college football team is “Alabama” (don't groan - stay with me here - add in your favorite sports team if it makes you feel better).
 Do we called it the “Alabama University College Football Club”.
 Well I am sure someone does.
 But most know it better as the “Crimson Tide”.
 It has a catch call - “roll tide”.
-It has an identity independent of what the people on the Team does.
+It has an identity independent of what the people on the Team do day to day.

 Teams at work are no different.
 Team naming helps to establish Team identity.
 They are a source of pride.
 They are often fun and so contribute to engagement.
 They help Team members become accountable to each other and support bonding.

 To establish a Team naming approach in your organization, you will probably need to set up some “acceptance criteria” both for the organization and the Team.
 Here are some that I have used in the past: